 Celebrating 45 years of the Volkswagen Crafter

 The Volkswagen Crafter is celebrating its 45th anniversary, having first been revealed to the world in Berlin in April 1975.
-Launched as the big brother to the Transporter, the Crafter has gone on to sales success and multiple award wins across four generations.
+Launched as the big brother to the Transporter, the Volkswagen Crafter has gone on to sales success and multiple awards won across four generations.

 With a requirement for a van that could carry heavier loads, Volkswagen developed a van to fill the gap between its iconic Transporter model and a heavy truck – a cargo vehicle in the 2.8 to 3.5-tonne segment.

 It was called the LT, short for Lasten-Transporter, which loosely translates as heavy load Transporter.
 It was available in two wheelbases, two roof variants, as a panel van, station wagon, bus, platform, and double cab.

 This versatility has stayed with the Crafter over the past 45 years and, since it launched, more than 1.5 million models have been produced and sold across the world.

 To celebrate its birthday, we're taking a trip down memory lane, from the model’s beginnings through to the multi-award-winning Crafter on sale today.

 With a focus on load space, engineers designed the original with a front engine between the driver and front passenger seat above the front axle, while maintaining rear-wheel drive.
 This space-saving design meant the LT remained compact – just 33cm long and 20cm wider than the T2 Transporter – but with a 50% increase in cargo volume to 7.85m3.
 Inside, designers focused on ergonomics with controls placed close to the driver and a better view through a large windscreen.